wRAR/supybot-plugin-Dicebot/docs/README.txt

 confusing during normal talk, so it can be enabled only when it is needed.
 6. To distinguish between different rolls, all results are prefixed with requesting user's nick and requested expression.
+7. If you use several expressions in one message, bot will roll all of them and return all the results in one reply, separated with semicolon.
+8. Shadowrun 4ed support, see included Shadowrun.txt.
+9. Concerning extensibility, you just need to add a regex for your expression and a function which parses that expression and returns a string which will be displayed.

 Configuration
 ~~~~~~~~~~~~~